Galakey/ANZT-Amplifier-Randomiser/README.md

 ## Change input

-Inside of the *data* directory are two folders, *amplifiers* and *players*.
+Inside of the *data* directory are three folders, *amplifiers*, *players* and *bg*.

 *Amplifiers* is a list of card images, of which the names are irrelevant.
 The current sizing is designed for 836x1077 cards.

-*Players* is a list of player avatars, all of which arenamed after the respective player.
+*Players* is a list of player avatars, all of which are named after the respective player, followed by <$>, and then a qualifier ranking number.
 The current sizing is designed for 256x256 avatars.

 Inside of *data* are two images, *stream_bg.png* and *Box.png*.
 The background is self explanatory, and the box is used to replace a card when cycling through players to create a blank screen.
 It doesn't look the best visually as tkinter doesn't support transparency, so solid colours were neccessary.
+A third folder called *bg* can be filled w ith a gif rendered as individual images, which will be loaded on launch and used as an animated background.

 ## Changing resolution